Route Details

 This section displays various events affecting your route, such as:

-Use the checkbox “Show after route calculation” to decide whether the information panel should appear automatically after calculation or only when manually opened via the “Route Information” button.
+Click the crosshair icon next to each event to jump directly to its location on the map.
+You can choose not to display an event during recalculation by unchecking the box next to it.
+Use the checkbox “Show after route calculation” to decide whether the information panel should appear automatically after calculation or only when manually opened via the “Route Information” button. |